 Beyond the page count, a medium size website is more complex in structure and layout.
-It always has two tiers of navigation, since a single-tier navigation should never include more than seven items.
+It always has two tiers of navigation since single-tier navigation should never include more than seven items.
 Subpages run under the main pages, such as Services, Programs, or Case Studies.
-This helps organize the information in a logical and easy to locate structure.
+This helps organize the information in a logical and easy-to-locate structure.

 Who Needs a Medium Service Website?